 How do I pay for college and when should I apply?

-VanderCook College of Music works tirelessly to keep tuition costs lower than other schools, however, it can still be difficult to fund your educations.
-Fortunately, over 90% of our students completing an undergraduate music degree are awarded financial assistance.
-Work with our financial aid office on a plan that works for you.
-Ready to begin your journey at VanderCook?
-Apply now and follow all academic requirements and deadlines to be considered for admission.
-You can also follow what’s happening by viewing our events calendar.
+VanderCook College of Music works tirelessly to keep tuition costs lower than other schools, however, it can still be difficult to fund your education.
+100% of our undergraduate students receive institution aid.
+Over 90% are awarded financial assistance.
+Contact our financial aid office to develop a plan that works for you.
+Are you ready to begin your journey at VanderCook?
+Apply now and follow all admissions requirements and timelines.
+Stay connected to VanderCook through our social media links and events calendar.

 You will perform over 20 times a year!